 “I’m sorry I missed your call!
 This job sounds great!
 Please call me when you have a moment!
 I’ll be available today between 3 and 5 pm!
 I love puppies!”

-There’s nothing inherently wrong with our good buddy, the exclamation point.
+There’s nothing inherently wrong with our good buddy, the exclamation point (or puppies, for that matter).
 However, if used too much, it can feel like a caffeine overdose.

 “I AM INTERESTED IN THIS JOB AND WOULD LIKE TO HAVE THE TIME TO SPEAK WITH YOU ABOUT THE DETAILS.
 FOR THE LAST SEVERAL YEARS, I HAVE WORKED IN A SIMILAR JOB AND KNOW I CAN HANDLE ALL THE RESPONSIBILITIES OF THIS ROLE.
 LET ME KNOW WHEN YOU ARE AVAILABLE.”

 Did you even read the entire message?
 It’s hard to get through!
 There really isn’t anything terribly wrong with the content of that email, but the caps make it rather difficult to feel anything but overwhelmed when reading the text.

 “i am good at customer service and have working in call centr for like 3 years call me if you like my resume”

 The only way to make that more hilarious would be to mention that I also have excellent attention to detail.
 Let grammar check and spell check be your friend, but still don’t forget to proofread.
 And back to attention to detail; if that line appears in your resume, check it ten times to ensure there are no typos in that sentence.
 Believe me, it happens.
 A lot.

 “Sent from my iPhone.
 Please excuse any typos”